The Most Haunted Places in San Diego

 It’s my belief that these souls are stuck in our world because many of them suffered terribly before death and have yet to let go of their grievances.
 Said grievances were more extreme in the mid-20th century and before.

 The supernatural world is all around us.
+One of the most auspicious times of the year is of course Halloween.
+There is a ton of scary stuff to do in San Diego on Halloween, so if you are into exploring the spooky, this might be a great time to visit.
 You never know the history of a place until you really look into it.
 Some of the most beautiful buildings and museums in town can be the most haunted places in San Diego.
+And if you are in San Diego for Halloween, make sure to visit the 2 best Haunted Houses in San Diego – recommended by a Haunted House Scare Actress.
 Look into the history and horror of San Diego.
 If you dare.

 Last Updated on